IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 - **Representation**:It is vital to have a diversity of people in all levels and not only in the demographics but also in thinking, background, and experience and this helps create diverse opinions (HBR, 2019).

 - **Psychological Safety**:This is to establish an atmosphere in which individuals feel secure to express their own views.
-Offer their thought, confess their mistakes without fear of retaliation, which is a crucial part of inclusion (Stoddard, n.d.).
+Offer their thought, confess their mistakes without fear of retaliation.
+(Stoddard, n.d.).

 - **Inclusive Leadership**:Leaders that show curiosity, courage, and conscientiousness to appreciate individuality, foster a sense of belonging, and advance the organizational DEI aims, sometimes by actively listening and making fair decisions (HBR, 2023).